Cranbourne line: 19th century

 In 1888, the Cranbourne line (then known as the South Gippsland railway line) began operations, splitting off from the main line to Gippsland at Dandenong with an extension to Cranbourne.
 The line was progressively extended to Koo Wee Rup, Nyora, and Loch in 1890, Korumburra and Leongatha in 1891, and Welshpool, Alberton, and Port Albert in 1892.
 From its opening until 2022, the Cranbourne line was fully single tracked from Dandenong to its terminus, and was only electrified upon its reopening in the 1990s.

 20th century

 Regional services

 Throughout the early to mid 20th century, the South Gippsland railway line continued to open additional branch lines, including to Woodside, Barry Beach, Welshpool Jetty, Outtrim, Wonthaggi, and Strzelecki.
 All of these branch lines ceased their operations between the mid and late 20th century due to a decrease in patronage.
 On 6 June 1981, passenger services ceased operation to Yarram.
 In 1984, the line re-opened with services to Leongatha, until its second closure on 24 June 1993.
 The Barry Beach freight service ceased operations in 1992, with the line beyond Leongatha booked out of service on 30 June 1992, thus, effectively ending all traffic on the line beyond Leongatha.
-V/Line passenger services continued to Cranbourne till its electirifcation, with freight operations continuing into the late 1990s with freight services to the Koala siding.
+V/Line passenger services continued to Cranbourne till its electrification, with freight operations continuing into the late 1990s with freight services to the Koala siding.